foretold-app/foretold/packages/cdf/README.md

 Options:

 - min: min value.
 This does not use pdfast's min, but rather removes all of the samples below it. - max: max value.
 This does not use pdfast's max, but rather removes all of the samples above it.
+This means that the resulting PDF or CDF may have some mass outside this range, due to KDE.
 - size: number of points to represent the pdf or cdf.
 Defaults to 50.
 - width: determine how many points to the left and right does an element affect, similar to bandwidth in kernel density estimation.
 Defaults to 2.